1978 Australian Grand Prix: Post Race Exhibition

 The 67-year-old Fangio had been invited to the meeting by race organiser's to demonstrate his Mercedes.
 However the great man stated that he would not demonstrate his World Championship winning Mercedes, he was going to race it.
 Fangio also intended to drive in a T-shirt like he had in his Formula One days, but had to conform to safety regulations about uncovered body parts and wore a full set of white overalls, though he was permitted to use his old goggles and Herbie Johnson racing helmet.

-Despite not having raced competitively for 20 years, Juan Manuel Fangio was still the holder of a full FIA Super Licence.
+Despite not having raced competitively for 20 years, Juan Manuel Fangio was still the holder of a full FIA Super Licence which he would still hold at the time of his death in 1995.

 The fastest lap of the demonstration was a 1:21.6 by Jack Brabham, almost 20 seconds slower than McRae's fastest lap for the Grand Prix.
+Showing that it was more a demonstration than a race, Jack's lap was some 17 seconds slower than the old Tasman Series races at the circuit, with the series lap record being a 1:04.500 by Chris Amon in a Ferrari set in 1968.